 Bottom Line

-A TFRA retirement account is a lesser-known strategy for long-term financial planning, but it’s something you may want to consider if you’re interested in tax-free income.
+A TFRA retirement account is a lesser-known strategy for long-term financial planning, but it’s something you may want to consider if you’re interested in tax-deferred income.
 If you have access to a 401(k) at work or an IRA, you can also use those accounts to save money for retirement on a tax-advantaged basis.
 The more income streams you can create, whether it’s through qualified plans, a TFRA, an annuity or something else, the more secure your retirement may be.

 Retirement Planning Tips